How can I get funding?

 You can learn about the application criteria and how teams will be selected to receive funding here.
 Dates of upcoming events are listed in our calendar.
 You can apply by clicking the button next to the event you’re interested in attending.

 Here’s more detail on the Seedcamp programme.

-Broadly speaking, Seedcamp invests several times a year through Mini Seedcamps and the Seedcamp Week in September held in London.
+Broadly speaking, Seedcamp invests four times a year at Seedcamp Weeks held in London and Berlin.
 Generally, every event includes 20 startup teams selected from all over EMEA to attend and compete for seed funding and garner world-class connections for startups plus 60-80 mentors.
-The first step is to apply to a Mini Seedcamp.

 What happens at a Mini Seedcamp?